CanevottiAlessia/miR-RF/README.md

 ```bash
 python3 miR_application.py <output_RNAfold> <miR-RF_output>
 ```
-**Output miR_application.py**: The output consists in a tab delineated file with two columns, reporting each sequence in the input and its classification: "valid" = 2, "non-valid" = 1.
+**Output miR_application.py**: the output consists in a tab delineated file with two columns, reporting each sequence in the input and its classification: "valid" = 2 or "non-valid" = 1.

-Optionally, if you also want to compute the structural stability classes (R, D, I, S), run miR_classes.py using the RNAfold output, the input FASTA file, and  miR-RF predictions:
+Optionally, if you also want to compute the structural stability classes (R, D, I, S), run **miR_classes.py** using the RNAfold output, the input FASTA file, and miR-RF predictions:

 ```bash
 python3 miR_classes.py <RNAfold_file> <FASTA_file> <miR-RF_output> <output_file_miR-RF>